You will wake up with a few tubes in place, such as a drip, wound drain and catheter.

 - a tube down your nose into your stomach (nasogastric tube) to drain fluid and stop you feeling sick

-- a bag or tube draining urine from your new stoma, if you have one
+- a bag or tube (catheter) draining urine

 - a tube going into your back (epidural) or into the muscle near the wound to give painkillers

-Your nurse checks how much urine your new stoma is draining, if you have one.
+If you have a stoma, your nurse checks how much urine your new stoma is draining.
 Your nurse can gently flush the stoma out with water if it is blocked.

-Tell your doctor or nurse as soon as you feel any pain.
+Tell your doctor or nurse if you feel pain.
 They need your help to find the right type and dose of painkiller for you.
 Painkillers work best when you take them regularly.
+Managing the pain well will help with your recovery.
+It will help you feel comfortable to move around and cough.

 Eating and drinking